cocos/cocos-docs/en/advanced-topics/native-plugins/brief.md

 # Native Plugins

+> Notice: Native plugin support for 3.6.2 is broken, please upgrade to 3.6.3 or later.

 Native Plugins are part of the editor plugins.
 By calling JSB interfaces (e.g. export with `sebind`) through native plugins, developers can extend the ability of JS scripts to call C++ interfaces, which can be very beneficial for solving script performance bottles and reusing existing codebases.
 As the engine is upgraded in the future, the native plugins will open up more features.

 ## Cooperation with existing *Editor Extensions*